 Addiction is a chronic, progressive and primary disease.
 If you ride the cycle of addiction to the end, it can have serious or even deadly effects.
 The good news is, however, that if you receive proper treatment and support and are able to break the cycle, recovery from addiction is possible, and thousands of people in recovery can testify to it.

 Numerous addiction recovery approaches are implemented internationally, but the most effective approaches should be holistic in nature.
 This holistic approach is captured in The Dawn’s Twin Pillar model which provides dual focus on rehabilitation and wellness.
 The highly trained counsellors cater programmes to meet the individual needs of clients to ensure safe and effective recovery from drug and/or alcohol addiction.
 To complement state of the art clinical treatment, The Dawn offers alternative therapies like mindfulness meditation, spa and massage therapy, yoga, art therapy, and individually catered menus to augment treatment.

-If you are seeking addiction treatment for drug, alcohol, or behavioural addiction, contact The Dawn today or call +66 63 048 4877 now to discuss your treatment options at no additional cost.
+If you are seeking addiction treatment for drug, alcohol, or behavioural addiction, contact The Dawn today to discuss your treatment options at no additional cost.